artghieri/A-Introduction-to-Python-3/guide.md

 Required-by:
 ```

-This information can be valuable in understanding the functionality of the package and exploring further details about its usage.
-The `requests` package, in particular, is widely used for making HTTP requests in Python applications and serves as a foundation for many other Python packages.
+This output provides key details, including dependencies (`Requires`) and installation location, enabling you to manage and debug your Python environments more effectively.

+##

 ### Uninstalling Packages With pip

-Once in a while, you’ll have to uninstall a package.
-Either you found a better library to replace it, or it’s something that you don’t need.
-Uninstalling packages can be a bit tricky.

-Notice that when you installed requests, you got pip to install other dependencies too.
-The more packages you install, the bigger the chance that multiple packages depend on the same dependency.
-This is where the show command in pip comes in handy.

-Before you uninstall a package, make sure to run the show command for that package:
+Occasionally, you'll need to uninstall a package.
+This might happen because you've found a better library or simply no longer need the package.
+While the process is straightforward, dependencies can make it slightly more complex.

+#### Inspect Dependencies Before Uninstalling

+When you installed `requests`, `pip` also installed its dependencies.
+As you add more packages to your environment, some of these dependencies may be shared by multiple libraries.
+To avoid breaking your environment, always inspect a package's dependency tree before uninstalling it.

+Use the `pip show` command to gather details about a package:

 ```bash
 (venv) $ python3 -m pip show requests